- Ease of Use

 - Supports Faster Payments (most high street banks do, but check here).

-- Correctly sends the account name and reference.
+- Correctly sends the account name and reference (here’s a list of banks you can’t use).

 I wouldn’t recommend paying with credit or debit card.
 You’ll typically get rates >5% above the actual market-rate (when buying bitcoin).
 If you want to use a credit or debit card, buying through Wirex is the cheapest option.